-In March 2017, we held the Design Manual for Roads and Bridges (DMRB) Stage 2 Assessment preferred route exhibitions, to seek public feedback on the options presented.
+In March 2017, Transport Scotland held the Design Manual for Roads and Bridges (DMRB) Stage 2 Assessment preferred route exhibitions to seek public feedback on the options presented for dualling the A9 between Dalraddy to Slochd.

-We are here today to provide you with an update on the DMRB Stage 3 Assessment design development and are looking for further comment and feedback that will help inform the ongoing design development of the Dalraddy to Slochd project.
+This leaflet provides an update on the work being carried out as part of the DMRB Stage 3 Assessment design development process.

+We are looking for comment and feedback from stakeholders and members of the public to help inform the ongoing design development of the Dalraddy to Slochd project.